Review and road test of the Mazda MX-5 RF

 Market and Model

-There's a £2,000 premium to order this RF variant over the standard fabric-topped roadster model.
-That means pricing that starts at just over £22,500 for the entry-level 'SE-L Nav+' variant fitted with the base 1.5-litre 132PS engine.
-There's a large £2,600 premium to pay on top of that if you want the better-equipped 'Sport Nav+' variant with its Bilstein dampers and a strut brace.
+There's a premium of just under £2,000 to order this RF variant over the standard fabric-topped roadster model.
+That means pricing that starts at just under £27,000 for the entry-level 'SE-L' variant fitted with the base 1.5-litre 132PS engine.
+There's a large £2,300 premium to pay on top of that if you want the better-equipped 'Sport' variant with its Bilstein dampers and a strut brace.

 Cost of Ownership

-In contrast to the metal folding top 'Roadster Coupe' bodystyle in the previous generation MX-5 range, this RF model's top doesn't add a significant amount of weight to this iconic little car.
+In contrast to the metal folding top 'Roadster Coupe' body style in the previous generation MX-5 range, this RF model's top doesn't add a significant amount of weight to this iconic little car.
 Which means that in this form, the MX-5 should cost you pretty much the same amount to run as the equivalent fabric-roofed variant.
-To be specific, the 2.0-litre version most will choose will return a combined fuel consumption return of 40.9mpg and a CO2 reading of 156g/km.
-If you go for the lesser 1.5-litre model, those figures improve to 47mpg and 143g/km.
+Let's get specific with the WLTP figures.
+The 2.0-litre version most will choose will return a combined fuel consumption return of 40.9mpg and a CO2 reading of 155g/km.
+Or 37.2mpg and 171g/km for the 2.0-litre auto.
+If you go for the lesser 1.5-litre manual model, those figures improve to 44.8mpg and 142g/km.
+Insurance groupings start at 25E for the 1.5-litre model and run up to group 28E for the top 2.0-litre auto variant.

 Mazda MX-5 RF review by Jonathan Crouch